 Trying 4 Vegan Restaurants in Tokyo

-Being a vegetarian abroad can be super difficult but with planning, it can come a lot easier.
+Being a vegetarian abroad can be super difficult but with planning, it can be a lot easier.
 I actually didn’t think being a vegetarian in Japan was super hard but I got to try a few vegan restaurants, which was incredibly fun and honestly, I had some of the best food.

 Location: Tokyo & Ueno Station